moneroexamples/compile-wt-ubuntu/README.md

 ## Running some Wt examples

-The examples where compiled in `wt/build/examples` as shown above, and the examples binaries are in that folder.
+After compilation of examples in `wt/build/examples` as shown  bewlo,the examples binaries are will be in that folder.
 However, **the best way to run the examples is from their source folders**, not the build folder.
 The reason is that the source folders contain, except the c++ source files, csv files, image files, template files, used in the examples.